 Women's Health Nurse Practitioner

 Nurse practitioners take a great amount of pride in their medical services to the community.
-They are usually directly involved in diagnosis and treatment procedures, and play an integral part of patient care and recovery.
-The ability to specialize their career focus and make high-level medical decisions, often leads to a high level of personal and professional satisfaction.
+They are usually directly involved in diagnosis and treatment procedures, and play an integral role in patient care and recovery.
+The ability to specialize their career focus and make high-level medical decisions often leads to a high level of personal and professional satisfaction.